Jiang Zemin: United States

 In July 1993, the United States Navy stopped a Chinese container ship, the Yinhe, based on the incorrect suspicion that it was carrying chemical weapon precursors bound for Iran.
 Although China denied the allegation, the United States cut off the Yinhes GPS, causing it to lose direction and anchor on the high seas for twenty-four days until it acceded to an inspection.
 There were no chemical precursors on the ship.
 Although China sought a formal apology, the United States refused to apologize and refused to pay compensation.
 Despite the humiliation of the Yinhe incident, Jiang took a stance of goodwill towards the United States and adopted the "sixteen-characters formula" for working with the United States: "enhancing confidence, reducing troubles, expanding cooperation, and avoiding confrontation."

-In 1998, Chinese President Jiang praised the American film Titanic during an address to the National People's Congress in order to demonstrate his endorsement of Western cultural imports.

 Jiang oversaw a series of missile tests in the waters surrounding Taiwan in 1996 in protest to the Republic of China government under President Lee Teng-hui, who had been seen as moving its foreign policy away from the One-China policy.
 The United States sent two carrier groups to the vicinity of Taiwan, and the PRC de-escalated.
 As a result of the United States response, Jiang ordered the People's Liberation Army to begin a ten-year modernization program.